warehouse-picking-automation-challenges/picknik/README.md

 	use_experience - whether to use cached planned (Lightning Database) or not saving_enabled - allow new plans to be saved to experience database debug - slower and more verbose
+	fake_execution - runs at higher speeds and uses simulated controllers

 ## Working Tests

 Document here all roslaunch files for testing/verifying various parts of the system.
 Also specify if you've checked it in